If you are interested in participating, contact us!

 Smoking is harmful to oral health.
 However, quitting smoking can stop the progression of tobacco-related oral health problems.
 While advancing the understanding and how to improve smokers’ dental hygiene, we are studying the effectiveness of nicotine replacement sampling in dental practices to increase smoking cessation.

+Cigarettes, smokeless tobacco, and other forms of tobacco cause oral cancer, gum disease, and other oral health problems.
 The basic components of cigarettes are tobacco, chemical additives, a filter, and paper wrapping.
 Tobacco contains a chemical called nicotine, an addictive stimulant, that often makes the cessation of smoking difficult.
-Many dental issues arise because of smoking, such as:
+Many oral health issues arise because of smoking, such as:

 How to Improve Your Dental Hygiene as a Smoker